 In many industries, inadequate security practices don’t just put your own corporate data at risk, they can endanger highly sensitive information like credit card numbers and health records.
-For this reason, a number of regulations exist to protect personal data.
+For this reason, a number of compliance requirements exist to protect personal data.
 A few of the most common are PCI DSS, Sarbanes-Oxley, and HIPAA, but your industry may have others.

 Once you go to the effort of choosing a file transfer solution that will protect your company, convince management of its necessity, and implement the software, the last thing you want to have to do is change it two years down the road because your company is bigger, has more compliance requirements, or new trading partners.

 A managed file transfer platform from an established, reliable software provider will make sure you stay updated with the features necessary to combat current security threats.
 Furthermore, if your volume of file transfers increases, you won’t need to invest in a new tool to handle the workload.